 Port Macquarie Base Hospital is a public hospital located in Port Macquarie.
 This hospital provides cancer surgery with chemotherapy, radiation therapy, and haematology provided onsite at the Mid North Coast Cancer Institute.

 Port Macquarie Base Hospital provides cancer surgery.

-Information about additional cancer services including chemotherapy and radiotherapy can be found at the Mid North Coast Cancer Institute.
+Information about additional cancer services including chemotherapy and radiation therapy can be found at the Mid North Coast Cancer Institute.

-Surgery for certain cancers can be complex and requires treatment at a hospital with a lot of experience performing this type of surgery.
+Treatment for some cancers can be complex and patients should be treated at a hospital which meets agreed criteria for managing this type of cancer.
+These centres are known as specialist cancer centres.
 Port Macquarie Base Hospital is recommended for:

 - bladder cancer

 Cancer care teams